2023 Best Value Medicine Schools

 Read full report on Medicine at Mercer University

-Baylor College of Medicine came in at #18 in this year’s edition of the Best Value Medicine Schools ranking.
-Located in the city of Houston, Baylor College of Medicine is a private not-for-profit school with a small student population.
+Baylor College of Medicine landed the #18 spot in the 2023 rankings for the best value medicine programs.
+Located in the city of Houston, Baylor College of Medicine is a private not-for-profit college with a small student population.

 University of Nevada - Las Vegas came in at #19 in this year’s edition of the Best Value Medicine Schools ranking.
 UNLV is a very large public school located in the medium-sized city of Las Vegas.